MrrHat/MrrHat/README.md

 ## What I've made

 **[CatgirlDownloader — Windows Port](https://github.com/MrrHat/CatGirlDownloader-Win-Port)**
 Started because I wanted one specific Linux app on my Windows machine and it just didn't exist there.
-So I ported it — then kept going, adding NSFW toggles, tag filtering, Danbooru login, a built-in gallery, and favorites.
-Video hardware acceleration is still on the to-do list.
+So I ported it.

 **[Share-your-Work](https://github.com/MrrHat/Share-your-Work)**
 A place for indie developers to post their projects and actually get seen — no getting buried in a Reddit thread, no arbitrary posting limits, just a space to share what you built and get real feedback from people who care.